MPI-IS/probinet/publication/paper/paper.md

 ## Example: Practical Use of ProbINet

-To illustrate the practical use of ProbINet, let's consider the scenario where you have a dataset representing a network with distinct structural patterns, similar to the one visualized in the figure below:
+To illustrate the practical use of ProbINet, we consider an example network dataset where interactions are directed, as the figure below.

 ![Soft Membership Visualization](figures/soft_membership_JointCRep.png)

-This network contains nodes that exhibit a variety of community memberships based on their relationships.
-Using ProbINet’s algorithms, such as `JointCRep`, you can analyze this network to infer underlying latent variables.
-These variables can help identify patterns such as outgoing or incoming community memberships that potentially explain the network’s structure.
+We select `JointCRep`, one of ProbINet’s algorithms, to infer the underlying latent variables.
+This helps us to identify patterns such as outgoing or incoming community memberships, potentially explaining the observed out- and in-going edges.
+In this example, we can see how certain nodes are inferred to belong to mainly one community, while others have more mixed membership, as shown by the colors of the markers.
+In addition, we can see how the in- and out-going memberships can differ.
+[CDBcomment: I would replace the u and v titles of the figures into "out-going membership", "in-coming membership", to use the same terminology as in the draft.]

 In this example, ProbINet enables you to: